 Expanded Functions II will provide the remainder of the required instruction in Minnesota Expanded Functions required to become a Minnesota Licensed dental assistant.
 This nitrous oxide-oxygen inhalation sedation course covers the theory and pre-clinical/clinical experiences required by the Minnesota Board of Dentistry to administer and monitor nitrous oxide inhalation sedation.
-(Prerequisites: Dental Assisting Diploma or AAS Degree Students: DA 1200, DA 1210, DA 1215, DA 1220, DA 1225, DA 1230.
-Dental Assistant Expanded Functions Certificate students: Certified Dental Assistant and DA 1225).
+(Prerequisite: DA 1225)